-It is a legal requirement that Organisers inform their clients that if they have a complaint, they must make it as soon as possible.
-This includes complaining to you, as Organiser or Travel Agent, if they dealt with the consumer’s booking and to the supplier of the service in question e.g. the hotel.
+It is a legal requirement that organisers inform their clients that if they have a complaint, they must make it as soon as possible.
+This includes complaining to the organiser or travel agent if they dealt with the consumer’s booking and to the supplier of the service in question e.g., the hotel.

 - The Consumer Rights Act 2015 requires that services provided by traders to consumers should be performed in accordance with the contract, with reasonable care and skill, at a reasonable price, etc. It provides consumers with remedies they can require from the trader if the service provided does not meet the terms of the contract – for example, a reduction in the price paid.

 - As a general rule, if something goes wrong with the supply of goods and services, consumers can claim their direct losses, but they cannot claim compensation for distress and inconvenience.
 However, the law makes an exception for some types of contract, including contracts for package travel.
 Therefore, as the purpose of a holiday is usually to provide enjoyment and relaxation, a consumer may be able to claim compensation for inconvenience and distress, on top of a refund and any other losses, if things go wrong.

 - As regards a consumer making a complaint, the Competitions and Markets Authority covered this point in its campaign on fair terms and conditions.
 They were unhappy with organisers’ booking conditions that specify a complaint had to be made by consumers within 28 days of their return from holiday and ABTA has now advised its members to ask clients to complain as soon as possible, ideally within 28 days.